Ian-Davenport/DevOps-Course-Starter/README.md

 Line 25 returned to  if: github.ref_name == 'module_8' as pipeline doesn't progress to
 Docker in Github actions if I ask it to use 'todo-app-ian-module_8'

+Update 4:
+Spotted 'my-ci-pipeline.yml' line 48:
+    This was:  heroku_app_name: "ian-module-8"
+Now changed to:  heroku_app_name: "todo-app-ian-module-8" to check if it prevents Heroku creating a new container.